 Bills and Payments

-The Office of Student Accounts issues student bills.
+Student Finance issues student bills.
 A due date is shown on each University bill, and payment must be received by that date.
 Failure to receive bills is not sufficient cause to extend due dates.

 Electronic Billing and Payment

 Northwestern’s preferred means of transmitting bills and receiving payments for tuition and fees is QuikPAY.
 Free to students and authorized payers such as their parents, it provides email notification of new bills, allows online payments, and offers the option of receiving paper bills.

 The University provides a tuition and fee installment prepayment plan, 9PAY, which offers the benefit of prepaying the educational costs for the academic year in nine monthly payments without incurring finance or interest charges.